Where it all began....

 Michelle Onaka

-And if you earn a livable wage, you can also become an author of your own life, using money to intentionally create a life that you love.
+If you earn a livable wage, you can become an author of your own life, using money to intentionally create a life that you love!

-Sleeping in (which only happens once a week, did I mention those two small children?), baking, traveling, hiking, amateur photography, and snowboarding are some of my hobbies.
+Sleeping in (which only happens once a week, did I mention those two small children?), baking, traveling, hiking, being in water, amateur photography, and snowboarding are some of my hobbies.

 I also love learning about all the things and listening to audiobooks and podcasts (I can get so much done while listening too!).